 - What is allowed in our sexual life?

 8. Discuss your future plans

 We all have dreams.
 While two become one once you’re married, your dreams don’t just go away.
-You are still very much your own person as well as a half of a marriage.
+You are still very much your own person as well as one half of a partnership.
 Because of this, it is great to discuss what you both envision for the future.
 Here are some questions to prompt you: